 An Ethics Committee examines conflict of interest issues and concerns raised about the Alliance itself, or its personnel

-The Ethics Committee is formed of four lay persons that have no association with the Alliance, and apart from the re-imbursement of their paid expenses, they have no financial association with, or other interest in the Alliance.
+The Ethics Committee is formed of three lay persons that have no association with the Alliance, and apart from the re-imbursement of their paid expenses, they have no financial association with, or other interest in the Alliance.
 The Ethics Committe will examine issues raised about the Alliance itself, or its personnel.

 The findings of the Ethics Committee will be entered by the Registrar into the Agenda of a Board Meeting, so that the Directors can be informed and learn from the outcome.
 The Directors are pledged to accept the findings and recommendations of the Ethics Committee, and will seek to address the issue to prevent the conflict arising in the future.